 Brass Attached with High-Strength Double-Sided Tape

-When and with what kinds of material would I use double-sided tape?
+What kinds of material would I use double-sided tape with?

-High-Strength Double-Sided Tape works with pretty much all flat objects: plastic, wax, wood, and metal.
-High-Strength Double-Sided Tape is also much better than Scotch when the material isn’t perfectly smooth.
+High-strength double-sided tape works with pretty much all flat objects: plastic, wax, wood, and metal.
+High-strength double-sided tape is also much better than Scotch double-sided tape when the material isn’t perfectly smooth.

 What kinds of materials is double-sided tape not good for?